 Prior to the dominant era of recorded music in the American pop music continuum, many families of various means kept a piano and a stack of sheet music in their parlor for post-dinner bonding and entertainment.
-In those days, singing popular songs was not a dreamy vehicle for stardom; it was an enriching pastime to share with loved ones.
+In those days, singing popular songs was not a dreamy vehicle for stardom.
+It was an enriching pastime to share with loved ones, not unlike the myriad folk traditions from around the world passed from generation to generation, by ear.
 There were surely professional musicians in orchestras, touring shows, churches, and other institutions, as well as popular interpreters of song on the radio and in the movies, but the point was the song, not the singer.
 The star-making machinery had not yet been set in motion.

 Many pundits point to vocalist Frank Sinatra’s appeal to teen girls as the beginning of modern pop music celebrity.
 Others cite Hungarian classical pianist Franz Liszt and 1920s singer Rudy Vallée as examples of pre-pop era musicians who amassed a bevy of devoted (often female) fans.
 Most can agree that once the 1950s kicked in and Elvis and the Beatles came on the scene, the way in which most Americans encountered and consumed music was drastically altered.